What Is Domain Reputation and How Can You Improve It?

 • High bounce rate

-• High sending frequency
+• Sudden spikes in sending frequency

-• New domain
+• New domain with no sending history

-How to Check Domain Reputation
+How Do You Check Domain Reputation?

 Google Postmaster Tools